sourcegraph/handbook/content/engineering/campaigns/index.md

 _Updated 2020-12-09_

-We are looking for a [full-stack or front-end engineer](../hiring/software-engineer-campaigns-full-stack-front-end.md) to join our team!
+We are looking for a [full-stack or frontend engineer](../hiring/software-engineer-campaigns-full-stack-frontend.md) to join our team!